Senior London Shia scholar declares jihad against extremism, against the forces misusing the name of Islam; against ISIS

 But these comedians haven’t evoked the same level of animosity that Lewis has, to the point where the Cahiers du Cinema’s liking Lewis has become a standard means of otherizing the French despite the questionable foundations of the claim.
 The other comedians and the early Warner Brothers cartoons had most of their racism acknowledged but forgiven as cultural artifacts.
 They were things of their time.
 But so was Jerry Lewis’s Asian character.
 Patronizing orientalism was commonplace enough in the 1960s that it appeared in a series of nationally broadcast Jello Ads.
 Only 3 years before Lewis got his first break in My Friend Irma the US still had ~110,000 Japanese-Americans in internment camps.
 So the animosity towards Lewis can’t be explained as a culture shifting toward a more progressive reading of its past.

-Part of the animosity towards Lewis comes from a broad trend in criticism toward the separation of the wheat from the chaff in terms of the separation of the body from the mind.
-Of course the mind and body can’t be separated.
-The symbolic manifestations of what constitutes “mind” and what constitutes “body” and the creation of their borders tend to be dictated by the hierarchical relations of a given time as the dominant ideology always is, and like any seemingly monolithic tendency it both bleeds outside its borders and contains the seeds of its own eventual destruction into synthesis.
-As it stands, the border of what distinguishes “high” physical comedy from “low” physical comedy is the indication of intention; of mannerism that approaches “gracefulness”; an awkwardness that comfortingly reveals itself as still being distinct from the movements of life “outside” art, marked by the indicators of consciousness as acknowledging and pantomiming its self-awareness as such.
+Part of the animosity towards Lewis comes from a broad trend in criticism of separating pursuits of the body from those of the mind in order to praise the mind at the expense of the body.
+Of course the mind and body can’t actually be separated.
+The border of what distinguishes “high” physical comedy from “low” physical comedy is the indication of intention; of mannerism that approaches “gracefulness”; an awkwardness that comfortingly reveals itself as still being distinct from the movements of life “outside” art, marked by the indicators of consciousness as acknowledging and pantomiming its self-awareness as such.

 JOKES THAT KNOW THEIR PLACE (IN OTHER WORDS)

 Jerry Lewis is the other-he’s the spiritual unwashed and lumpen.
-He refuses to play the games of sophistication and when he toys with sophistication it mirrors his relation as a filmmaker to the technical specifics of the craft.
-Lewis the filmmaker creates elaborate confined spaces such as the famous doll house set in The Ladies Man so that Lewis the character can inhabit them and break everything.
+He refuses to play the games of sophistication and assimilation.
+Lewis is more akin to Mel Brooks than Woody Allen in his assimilation attitudes.
+Lewis creates elaborate confined spaces such as the famous doll house set in The Ladies Man so that Lewis the character can inhabit them and break everything.
 Woody Allen, in films like Annie Hall, dramatizes the narrative of failed assimilation in the sexual desire of the Jewish ethnic other’s other-the normative of the midwestern WASP family.
 Allen resolves this narrative with a lament that you can’t always get what you want and a nihilistic appeal to the nonsense of jokes.
-Allen’s comedy of powerlessness is in the face of the universe, a universe that can’t cleanly give the Allen character what he wants outside the sanitized suburb he creates of the urban area of the cinema.
+Allen’s comedy of powerlessness is in the face of the universe which he half-heartedly laments.
+He sees his anxieties as coming from things like relationships.
+Lewis’s comedy of powerlessness is meanwhile a series of blunt metaphors for the anxiety of the 20th century living space itself.*

 As Deleuze and Guattari play at in Anti-Oedipus, capitalism creates schizophrenia.
-It probably isn’t a race, but either way, Jerry Lewis got there first.
+Jerry Lewis got there first.
 The condition of capitalism creates a schizophrenic disconnect between flattened personas that Lewis refuses to or actually cannot reconcile except in a recursive branching out into more schizophrenic personas that nevertheless undermine each other and seem unable to exist except in spite of each other.
-The bosses in his films are always played by terrible actors because they can portray pure abrasive outside authoritarianism
+The bosses in his films are always played by terrible actors because they can portray pure abrasive outside authoritarianism.
+They are dramatically flattened if narratively powerful.

 Has anyone ever made a boss look quite as flatly authoritarian and unlikable as Lewis did?

 Lewis is not an intellectual; I’m not reading these films on the level of conscious intent, whatever that actually constitutes.
-It’s in Lewis’s “failures” to be serious or believable that the specter; the ghost of language and identity can be evoked as a thing outside the self and the moment punctured to shine a searchlight on the bare truth so that it can sulk into the shadows to yet again recompose itself.
 The supposedly “bad” performance lays bare the artificiality of “real” performance in a stark and shocking manner that can only be reconciled through repression and loathing.
+There is an extent to which “bad performance” is not innocence, or unawareness but openly veiled hostility.
 This is why we laugh so sincerely at B-movies but can’t consciously recreate them; they exist in the stark discomfort of “intent”‘s failure.

 Of course Lewis always gives the narrative capstone of reconciliation of personas at the end of all his films, but even this seems hardly believable, for the same reason Dick Van Dyke trips over the couch and is helped up only to reliably trip over the couch exactly the same way the next week and be helped up again.
 The uneven and tossed off quality of Lewis’s films betrays his revolutionary insincerity.
 Lewis the director is both boss and employee; beholden to the customer and the higher boss of the studio; man who cannot be actualized for society’s having folded him in on himself.